scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5/10
 - **Duration:** instant

 Teleport to a unoccupied point you can see in range.
 Make a spellcasting roll, adding 2 bad die if you attempt to teleport more than 5 tiles, with a max range of 10.
-On success you teleport to that position, preventing any opportunity attacks or attacks that trigger on entering someones zone of control.
+On success you teleport to that position, preventing any opportunity attacks or attacks that trigger on entering someone's zone of control.

 Add a proficiency die for every level above 2nd.